mighty-gerbils/gerbil/doc/guide/intro.md

 #### Interface Instance Specialization

-This is the more interesting case, as it is applicable to any class that is casted to an interface.
+This is the more interesting case, as it is applicable to any class that is cast to an interface.
 When the instance prototype is constructed, the class is specialized for the concrete runtime class.
 As a result, all resolved methods in the interface instance are specialized!